Perspectives from Liz Fisher, CEO and Founder of Lavva

 I hate being “tricked” by food labels, and I wanted to offer a product that was uplifting with no processing compromises.
 Something completely transparent and refreshingly creamy you can enjoy at breakfast, lunch, dinner or at an afternoon break.
 We started with no added sugar, and then we leaned into the superior nutritional and taste profile of the pili nut to make our new Lavva Plant Milk line.
 In our Chocolate Lavva Plant Milk, we use the Unsweetened Milk as a base and add fair cocoa, maca root, and mesquite, plus dates for a beautiful subtle sweetness.
 Early feedback has been amazingly positive.

-At S2G, we are fascinated by the intersection between food and heath.
+At S2G, we are fascinated by the intersection between food and health.
 We believe that products that have science-backed functional ingredients, are delicious and nutrient dense will continue to gain market share.
 In our latest report in our Future of Food series, we highlighted our view that consumer mindsets continues to shift from cheap calories to affordable nutrition as consumers are expecting more from their food in response to the pandemic.
 We look forward to continuing to support entrepreneurs that create better outcomes for human health and well-being.

 To get your hands on Lavva’s Plant Milk, go to https://lovvelavva.com/find-lavva/ to find a Whole Food Store near you.